 Advice on where to locate the home cinema room, which cables to run, how to construct the walls, how many loudspeakers etc is all better considered at the very beginning.
 An expert will guide you through design considerations, will calculate acoustic performance, noise floor, achieve correct brightness for the screen, integrate your air conditioning, your intercom, your security system, design the baffle wall etc. They will consider things such as the heat output from the electronics, the imposed electrical load on air conditioning, ambient light detrimentally affecting contrast etc.

 It makes sense, economically and practically, to have your expert take care of all of these things, to avoid niggly mistakes or serious errors in compatibility.
+In terms of the original question – how much does a home cinema cost – we can add value by ensuring that everything is well-considered at the outset, to ensure that resources are not wasted on later corrections or loss of performance.

 Since we want to ensure that the performance of your home cinema room is not compromised by a later introduction to the project, our initial outline design and consultation service is free of charge and can be done remotely in the first instance, meaning that we have the opportunity to discuss and address anything time-critical as early in the process as possible.